Molcas/OpenMolcas/doc/source/users.guide/programs/wfa.rst

 .. warning::

-   This program requires a submodule
+   This program requires a submodule.

 .. only:: html